A giant leap has just been taken in humanity's understanding of itself. That leap is called ENCODE. Here's what you need to know.

 But although the Human Genome Project (as the endeavor was called) established the order of the base pairs, most of the code that these letters spelled out remained encrypted.

 Scientists could see that roughly 23,000 sections of the genome, made up of about 1,000 base pairs each, coded for proteins.
 In other words, these sections, called genes, were structured in such a way that cells could read them off to build protein molecules, which then performed cellular functions.
 But the genes made up less than 2 percent of the total human genome.
 What did the rest of the endless spirals of DNA base pairs mean?
 Many scientists thought most of it was useless gobbledygook left over from our evolutionary past.
 They called it "junk DNA."
-[How to Speak Genetics: A Glossary]

 Now, an international collaboration of 442 scientists has unveiled the Encyclopedia of DNA Elements, nicknamed ENCODE.
 In more than two dozen articles published in Nature, Science and other journals, the scientists present nine years of research showing that genes are just one element of a long "parts list" that makes up the human genome.
 Rather than being mostly junk, 80 percent of DNA has a function, and ENCODE is the encyclopedia that describes what all of it does.